Two Views Are Better than One: Monocular 3D Pose Estimation with Multiview Consistency: Introduction

-While we focus on increasing the performance of monocular models and not models utilizing multiple views, we recognize that many datasets used for training monocular models have multiple views of the scene available~\cite{ingwersen2023sportspose, aspset, 3dhp, panoptic}.
-Multiple views are typically not utilized while training the models.
-We demonstrate the feasibility of our loss and the improvements that can be obtained by using multiple views during training while only using a single view at inference time.
+While we focus on increasing the performance of monocular models and not models utilizing multiple views, many datasets used for training monocular models have multiple views of the scene available~\cite{ingwersen2023sportspose, aspset, 3dhp, panoptic}.
+We use the multiple views in the SportsPose~\cite{ingwersen2023sportspose}, Human3.6M~\cite{h36m_pami}, and SkiPose~\citep{sporri2016reasearch} datasets to evaluate our approach.
+We use multiple views during training while only using a single view at inference.
 Additionally, we investigate how many views are necessary to obtain improvements in 3D predictions.
-In this study, we use the SportsPose dataset ~\cite{ingwersen2023sportspose}, containing multiple dynamic movements.
-The authors provided us with full access to all seven views of this dataset, and we will release these together with this paper.
-The SportsPose dataset features complex and challenging sports scenarios, making it an ideal test bed for our domain-adaptive approach.
-The new views are available on our website\footnote{Will be available soon.}.
+Specifically, we use the SportsPose dataset~\cite{ingwersen2023sportspose} to investigate the performance using varying numbers of views.
+We have gained access to all seven views of this dataset, and the original authors have allowed us to release the additional data as part of this paper.
+The SportsPose dataset features complex and challenging sports scenarios, enabling us to test poses that are rare in other datasets.
+The new views are available on our website \footnote{\url{http://christianingwersen.github.io/SportsPose}}.
+Additionally, we test our consistency loss on the Human3.6M dataset trained semi-supervised, resulting in superior performance.
+By utilizing our consistency loss, we obtain state-of-the-art among semi-supervised methods.

-While we demonstrate our loss on the SportsPose dataset ~\cite{ingwersen2023sportspose}, which contains ground truth 3D data as well as a full multi-camera calibration, we only utilize the 2D joint information for training and use the 3D data purely for evaluation.
-Because of the similarity transformation, our view-consistency loss eliminates the need for calibrated cameras, offering a significant advantage in scenarios where camera calibration is impractical or unobtainable.
-Moreover, it effectively resolves the inherent ambiguity associated with fine-tuning on 2D label data.
-When using 2D label data for training, the model can be confounded by multiple different 3D points that project to the same 2D coordinates.
-Our multiview consistency loss provides a robust solution to this challenge, substantially enhancing the accuracy and reliability of monocular 3D pose estimation.